Senior Living History: 1940 – 1949

 Library of Congress: America from the Great Depression to World War II Black-and-White Photographs from the FSA-OWI, 1935-1945

-A number of amendments to the Social Security Act increased both the cap on Old Age Assistance payments and the percentage of OAA that was paid for by the federal government.
-The cap on the total combined payment that was eligible for a federal match increased from $30 a month to $50 a month, and the maximum federal share of the payment increased from 50% to 60% from 1936 to 1948.
+The government made many amendments to the Social Security Act.
+It increased the cap on Old Age Assistance payments and the percentage of OAA paid for by the federal government.
+The cap on the total combined payment that was eligible for a federal match increased from $30 a month to $50 a month.
+Meanwhile, the maximum federal share of the payment increased from 50 to 60 percent from 1936 to 1948.
 (Advisory Council Report, 1948)

 OAA Payments